mcfullard/ttd-release/README.md

 - Java IDE (not strictly necessary, but it makes life easier) that has Gradle integration
 - Git (that goes without saying)

+## What are the licensing issues?
+The source code is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.

 ## Release Notes

+###v1.0.4

+- Fixed phantom menu buttons
+- Changed Bad Breath color on vulnerable
+- Added instruction dialog on first game
+- Fixed scoring system
+- Fixed non-vulnerable Bad Breath state on Defend

 ###v1.0.3